ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 Note the added attribute `attributes.com.example.gc_time`!

 > [!NOTE]
-> if `gc_time` is not yet present as an attribute, refresh the view in Discover until there are valid results
+> if `attributes.com.example.gc_time` is not yet present, refresh the view in Discover until there are valid results

 Now let's graph `gc_time` to answer our question.